nithyeswari/samples/docs/core/ai/vision.md

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

 ## License
-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT License

-## Contact
-For questions and support, please contact the maintainers:
-- Email: maintainers@example.com
-- Slack: #computer-vision-finance
-- Discord: Computer Vision Finance Community

-## Acknowledgments
-Special thanks to the open-source community and financial institutions that have contributed to the development of computer vision applications in finance.